sushmithatd/Drone-Simulation-/README.md

 # Drone-Simulation-
-Drone Simulation project by using the computer graphics.
+Created a 3D drone simulation with flight dynamics andenvironments using computer graphics.
+Designed drone models andanimations with OpenGL.
+Developed and executed on Ubuntu.